The Ultimate List of CRM Statistics for 2023

 At the same time, these companies will attract more customers than those who don’t embrace this approach.

-This is why the CRM market size is snowballing as companies realize how much they need to focus on providing excellent services with real value for money customers spend.
+This is why the CRM market size is snowballing as companies realize how much they need to focus on providing excellent services with real value for the money customers spend.

 72% of companies used a CRM to improve customer relationships and track interactions.